Long-Term Care Programs

 To be eligible for the publicly funded long term care programs, you must:

-• Be aged 65 or older, or an adult with a disability
+• Be a frail elder or an adult with a disability.

 Once your eligibility for publicly funded long-term care has been determined, the ADRC will provide information about the long-term care program options available to you.
 Options may include enrollment in Family Care, Partnership, PACE, or IRIS.
 You may also be able to choose to receive services through the Medicaid fee-for service system or to privately pay for services.